DataBooster/DbWebApi/README.md

 Less coding, less configuration, less deployment, less maintenance.
 The conciseness of using DbWebApi is down-to-earth for hands-on developers, to access database stored procedures or functions is completely coding-free and configuration-free.
 Don't need to explicitly specify any metadata about database objects (such as parameters type, size, direction... or columns attributes) by coding or configuration, don't need to write any controller for handling new data models from database, don't need to write any method for calling new stored procedures or functions ...
 No more dazzling _The Emperor's New Services(Clothes)_ to test(fitting), deploy or maintain.
 - In data-driven applications area, there are a large number of scenarios without substantial logic in data access web services, however they wasted a lot of our efforts on very boring data moving coding or configurations, we've had enough of it.
 Since now on, most of thus repetitive works can be dumped onto DbWebApi.
+- Unlike WCF Data Services or other similar web services, DbWebApi has no design time within the service itself.
+In terms of the overall system, stored procedures design has already undertaken the corresponding part of contract design when stored procedure based development was adopted as part of the whole development.
+_It's unnecessary to repeat design for the same part of contract again.
+Repeated designs inevitably lead to redundant configuration, recompilation ... redeployment for every intermediate links._
 - DbWebApi can coexist within your existing ASP.NET Web API, as a supplementary service to reduce new boring manual works for most common of application scenarios.

 ## Usage